maselash/Credipple-Data-Analytics-Insights-and-Reporting-/README.md

 **Educate Audiences**

-Highlight the importance of investing.
+Highlight the importance of investing by showcasing AEX’s unique proposition.

-Showcase AEX’s unique benefits.

-Promote financial inclusion and wellness.

 **Paid Advertising and Media**